NVIDIA/spark-rapids/docs/compatibility.md

 This particular function supports to output a map or struct type with limited functionalities.

-The GPU implementation is experimental and disabled by default.
-It can be enabled by specifying `spark.rapids.sql.expression.JsonToStructs=true`.
+The `from_json` function is disabled by default because it is experimental and has some known incompatibilities with Spark, and can be enabled by setting `spark.rapids.sql.expression.JsonToStructs=true`.

 There are several known issues: